Pacific Electric: Origins

-Electric trolleys first appeared in Los Angeles in 1887.
+Electric streetcars first appeared in Los Angeles in 1887.
 In 1895 the Pasadena & Pacific Railway was created from a merger of the Pasadena and Los Angeles Railway and the Los Angeles Pacific Railway (to Santa Monica).
 The Pasadena & Pacific Railway boosted Southern California tourism, living up to its motto "from the mountains to the sea."

 Old Mission Trolley streetcar of the Pacific Electric makes a stop at Mission San Gabriel Arcángel, 1905.

 Three PE tickets.
 The top two (front and back views) between downtown LA and Santa Monica, the bottom for a transfer from Hollywood to the San Fernando Valley.

 The Pacific Electric Railway was created in 1901 by railroad executive Henry E. Huntington and banker Isaias W. Hellman.
-As a Vice President of the Southern Pacific Railroad (SP), operated by his uncle, Collis P. Huntington, Huntington had a background in electric trolley lines in San Francisco where he oversaw SP's effort to consolidate many smaller street railroads into one organized network.
+As a Vice President of the Southern Pacific Railroad (SP), operated by his uncle Collis Potter Huntington, Henry E. Huntington had a background in electric streetcar lines in San Francisco, where he oversaw SP's effort to consolidate many smaller street railroads into one organized network.
 Hellman, the President of the Nevada Bank, San Francisco's largest, became one of the largest bond holders for these lines and he and the younger Huntington developed a close business relationship.
 The success of their San Francisco trolley adventure and Hellman's experience in financing some early Los Angeles trolley lines led them to invest in the purchase of some existing downtown Los Angeles lines which they began to standardize and organize into one network called the Los Angeles Railway.
 When his uncle Collis died, Henry lost a boardroom battle for control of the Southern Pacific to Union Pacific President E. H. Harriman.
 Huntington then decided to focus his energies on Southern California.